|Organization:||Massachusetts Department of Revenue|

-In addition, pursuant to an agreement under the Taiwan Relations Act (1979), the Taipei Economic and Cultural Representative Office (TECRO) and Taipei Economic and Cultural Offices (TECOs), their eligible employees and dependents are also eligible for certain tax exemptions.
-These tax exemption privileges are authorized by the American Institute in Taiwan (AIT) and not the US Department of State.
+In addition, pursuant to an agreement under the Taiwan Relations Act (1979), the Taiwan Relations Act (2013), the Taipei Economic and Cultural Representative Office (TECRO) and Taipei Economic and the Cultural Offices (TECOs), their eligible employees and dependents are also eligible for certain tax exemptions.
+These tax exemption privileges are authorized by the American Institute in Taiwan (AIT) and not the U.S. Department of State.
 The AIT issued tax exemption cards incorporate the same features and design elements as the State Department’s tax exemption cards.
-These cards read “American Institute in Taiwan” on the front.
+The cards have “American Institute in Taiwan” printed on the front.

-The American Institute in Taiwan administers the process in obtaining an AIT Tax Exemption card.
-To determine if you are eligible to receive an exemption card write to: American Institute in Taiwan, 1700 N Moore Street, Suite 1700, Arlington, VA 22209.
+The American Institute in Taiwan administers the process for obtaining an AIT Tax Exemption cards.
+To determine if you are eligible to receive an exemption card, write to: American Institute in Taiwan, 2700 N. Moore Street, Suite 1700, Arlington, VA 22209.

 The following chart outlines the taxes affected by the exemption and the procedures to be followed to obtain the exemption.

 |Income||Limited to income connected to work as a diplomat and excludable for federal tax purposes.||If diplomatic income is incorrectly reported, file Form CA-6.
 See AP 627 for abatement procedures.|

 |Sales/Use Tax||Allowed||Exemption available at time of transaction with valid diplomatic identification exemption card.
 See DD 03-4.|